icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     that setup the loop, but the instruction that are executed on each trip through the loop) of the innermost loop.
 (Do not assume that it is unrolled this time.)
     You can see the instructions by:
-        - Compiling your code with: `g++ -Wall -S -g -O2 -c Filter.c -o Filter.o`, and
+        - Compiling your code with: `g++ -Wall -S -O2 -c Filter.c -o Filter.s`, and
         - Opening the generated `Filter.s` assembly file.

         Which of these instructions are the compute operations you identified in 3c?